syncfusion-content/blazor-docs/blazor/rich-text-editor/tools.md

 ### Insert table

-Using the [ToolbarCommand.CreateTable](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.ToolbarCommand.html#Syncfusion_Blazor_RichTextEditor_ToolbarCommand_CreateTable) toolbar option, select a number of rows and columns to be inserted over the table grid and insert table into Rich Text Editor content using the mouse.
-Tables can also be inserted through the option in the pop-up where the number of rows and columns can be provided manually and this is the default way in devices.
+Using the [ToolbarCommand.CreateTable](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.ToolbarCommand.html#Syncfusion_Blazor_RichTextEditor_ToolbarCommand_CreateTable) toolbar option, select a number of rows and columns to be inserted over the table grid and insert the table into the Rich Text Editor content using the mouse.
+Tables can also be inserted through the option in the pop-up where the number of rows and columns can be provided manually, and this is the default way in devices.

-In the following sample, the table has been inserted using `CreateTable` toolbar item.
+In the following sample, the table has been inserted using the `CreateTable` toolbar item.

 {% tabs %}
 {% highlight razor %}